XM Group vs Trading 212 Comparison

 Is Trading 212 a good broker?

-Tier-1 regulators go above and beyond by requiring additional capital requirements, checking in on brokers more frequently, and putting brokers through a tougher screening process.
-XM Group is Australia (ASIC Authorised), United Kingdom (U.K.) (FCA Authorised) and USA (CFTC Authorized), while Trading 212 is United Kingdom (U.K.) (FCA Authorised)..
-Neither have Canada (SRO Authorised), Hong Kong (SFC Authorised), CBI Authorised (Ireland), Japan (SFC Authorised), Singapore (MAS Authorised), New Zealand (FMA Authorised) and Switzerland (FINMA Authorised)
+Tier-1 is reserved for the strictest, most stringent regulatory jurisdictions in the world.
+Tier-1 regulators impose additional capital requirements and require a tougher initial screening process.
+XM Group holds regulatory licenses in the following Tier-1 jurisdictions: Australia (ASIC Authorised), United Kingdom (U.K.) (FCA Authorised) and USA (CFTC Authorized).
+Trading 212, on the other hand, is licensed in these Tier-1 regulatory jurisdictions: United Kingdom (U.K.) (FCA Authorised).
+Neither have Canada (CIRO Authorised), Hong Kong (SFC Authorised), CBI Authorised (Ireland), Japan (SFC Authorised), Singapore (MAS Authorised), New Zealand (FMA Authorised) and Switzerland (FINMA Authorised)

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
-As far as tier-2 licenses go, both XM Group and Trading 212 are Cyprus (CySEC Authorised)..
-Neither have China (CBRC Authorised), India (SEBI Authorised), Israel (ISA Authorised), Russia (CBR Authorised), South Africa (FSCA Authorised), Thailand (SEC Authorised) and UAE (DFSA/Central Bank Authorised).
+As far as tier-2 licenses go, XM Group is Cyprus (CySEC Authorised) and UAE (DFSA/Central Bank Authorised), while Trading 212 is Cyprus (CySEC Authorised)..
+Neither have China (CBRC Authorised), India (SEBI Authorised), Israel (ISA Authorised), Russia (CBR Authorised), South Africa (FSCA Authorised) and Thailand (SEC Authorised).
 When comparing tier-3 licenses XM Group is Belize (FSC Authorised), while Trading 212 is none..
 Neither have Bahamas (SCB Authorised), Bermuda (BMA Authorised), British Virgin Islands (FSC Authorised), Cayman Islands (CIMA Authorised), Mauritius (FSC Authorised) and Vanuatu (VFSC Authorised).

 Which broker offers more trading platforms?